Logo design has come a long way since the start of the 20th century.

 The internet has obliterated distance and language barriers.
-Today, it’s imperative that each company have a unique brand identity, including a unique business name and logo to distinguish them from their competition.
-(And avoid legal repercussions…)
+Today, it’s imperative that each company has a unique brand identity, including a unique business name and logo to distinguish them from their competition.

 As we wrote in our comprehensive guide on how to start a business:

 A strong brand identity is the most effective way your new business can gain a competitive edge in an increasingly crowded marketplace.
 A brand represents how people know you (or your business), and how they perceive your reputation or the reputation of your company.